 - Newly appointed safety and health managerial and supervisory personnel

-- Practical training on AED use
+- Practical first aid training on AED use

 - Safety and health management